WEBOTEE · DATA METHODOLOGY

 How we measure coverage.

-Webotee combines two complementary scraping regimes — one narrow and deep for your provisioned catalog, one broad and shallow for the marketplace-wide operator graph.
+Webotee combines two complementary data collection regimes — one narrow and deep for your provisioned catalog, one broad and shallow for the marketplace-wide operator graph.
 Here is exactly what each regime does, how often it runs, and where it stops.

 01

-For every ASIN in your provisioned catalog, our scraper hits the Amazon product detail page and extracts the full offer listing — every seller, their price, fulfillment method, and buybox status.
+For every ASIN in your provisioned catalog, our collector captures the Amazon product detail page and extracts the full offer listing — every seller, their price, fulfillment method, and buybox status.
 This pass runs at the cadence determined by your tier (see below) and is what populates the Operator and Contested-ASIN views on each Brand Dossier.

 What it produces: per-ASIN seller snapshots fed into the brand catalog views powering every Brand Dossier.
 Coverage % reflects how many of your provisioned ASINs have been refreshed within the last 24 hours.